hperedo/ML-thermoacoustic-model/README.md

   - Test additional ML models, such as Gradient Boosting or Deep Neural Networks.
   - Fine-tune hyperparameters using bayesopt for better accuracy.

-# Updated MATLAB code: including multiple ML models (SVR, Neural Networks, Decision Trees, Gradient Boosting) and performing hyperparameter tuning to determine the best model based on accuracy (R² and RMSE).
+# To Update MATLAB code: includes multiple ML models (SVR, Neural Networks, Decision Trees, Gradient Boosting) and performe hyperparameter tuning to determine the best model based on accuracy (R² and RMSE).

 ## Steps in This Code: